zen-xu/ghostty/README_TESTERS.md

 ## Reporting Issues and Contributing

 Please report any issues you have, including feature requests!

-Because we're in a closed beta period, there aren't really many rules -- just open 'em up and we'll have a discussion.
+As Ghostty is nearing its public release we are tweaking the flow of contributing.
+The general outline is first discuss a topic (issue, bug, feature request, pull request) in a [discussion](https://github.com/ghostty-org/ghostty/discussions).
+The discussion can then be the basis for opening an _actionable_ issue and subsequent pull request.
+To get a more complete picture read [CONTRIBUTING.md](https://github.com/ghostty-org/ghostty/blob/main/CONTRIBUTING.md).

 That said, **feel free to contribute!** I would _love_ that.
 If you want any help, ask in Discord and I'll do my best to point you in the right direction